Running Python Scripts

 Running a script with dependencies

 Below is the contents of another Python script named example2.py.
-This script imports the NumPy package which is an external dependency (not included in Python).
+This script imports the NumPy package which is an external dependency (not included in the Python standard library).

 PYTHON